 Some of the things that set Liquid Web apart from the other hosting providers include:

-- Rather than use a cPanel like most web hosts do, Liquid Web employs the Managed Portal, stating it is better optimized for WordPress performance
+- Rather than using a cPanel like most web hosts do, Liquid Web employs the “Managed Portal,” stating it is better optimized for WordPress performance

-- They offer 100% uptime guarantees, which for most web hosts is impossible
+- They offer 100% uptime guarantee

-WordPress.com – Less Frills, Less Complicated
+WordPress.com – Fewer Frills, Less Complicated

 And, while most people prefer the flexibility that a self-hosted WordPress site affords them, it is important to mention that WordPress.com hosting has plenty to offer those just starting out in the online world.